Residential Parking Program Improvements

 How do you get a BWC parking permit for the Coast Guard pier area?

-Harvey asked about 1 month ago
+Harvey asked 6 months ago

 Thank you for your question!
 I’ll need a bit more information to fully understand what type of permit you're referring to.
 But in the meantime, here’s some information that might help.
 If this doesn’t answer your question, feel free to give us a call at (831) 646-3953 — we’re happy to assist further.